pranavrajs/ai-agents-slides/slides.md

 ---

-## Project Structure

-  -   `lib/agents.rb`: The main entry point, handling configuration and loading other components.
-  -   `lib/agents/agent.rb`: Defines the `Agent` class, which represents an individual AI agent with role, instructions, and tools.
-  -   `lib/agents/tool.rb`: Defines the `Tool` class, the base for creating custom tools that agents can execute.
-  -   `lib/agents/agent_runner.rb`: Thread-safe wrapper that manages the agent registry and provides the public API for running conversations.
-  -   `lib/agents/runner.rb`: Internal execution engine that handles individual conversation turns.
-The `Runner.with_agents` factory method returns an `AgentRunner` instance.
-  -   `lib/agents/context.rb`: Manages conversation state that persists across agent interactions and handoffs.

----

 ## Key Concepts

 -   **Agent**: An AI assistant with a specific role, instructions, and tools.
 Each agent can register handoffs to other agents.